Nude (Charis, Santa Monica): Observations

 Photography historian Nancy Newhall wrote that in this image Weston "used light like a chisel.
 The light he loves best is almost axial with the lens ‒ the same light-angle at which a news photographer's flash flattens faces and collapses space with its fake shadows.
 Here the luminous flesh rounds out of the shadow, and the shadow itself, from subtle recession to deep void, is as active and potent as the light."

 Another observer wrote, "In the portrait Charis is posing nude…Weston manages to convey her nudity as a form of art.
 He is able to capture the emotional side of Charis as well as set a calming sense of emotion for viewers of this piece of art.
 The way the light cascades upon her forms shadows in order to help contour and frame her body, exemplifying the delicate features of her body as a whole.
 Weston uses both a simple background and foreground in order to draw attention to the main image (Charis).

 Some writers have observed that in his photos of Wilson, Weston transformed his vision of nudes.
 Prior to this, most of his figure studies had been of fragments of bodies ‒ a torso, breasts, hips, legs ‒ isolated from the complete being.
 With this image "he went from shooting an anonymous body to shooting a woman—and the images of that woman, quietly posed or splayed in sand dunes, were iconic."

 Technical aspects

 Weston took the photo using his 8 X 10 Ansco view camera with a Zeiss 21 cm lens.
 Like all of his photos, he made a single exposure of the image.

 Because of the extreme contrast between the bright sun on skin and the dark shadows of the doorway, prints from this negative required both burning and dodging.
 In an extensive description of what Weston did to produce a final print of this image, his son Cole Weston said all of the shadows on the body, especially on her right arm (seen on the left in the image), had to be held back (lightened), while the blanket on the right side of the print had to be burned in (darkened).
-Each print would then have to be carefully examined as it developed in the darkroom to make sure that there was just the right balance between the light and dark areas.